chef/chef-web-docs/chef_master/source/resource.rst

 .. tag resources_common_provider_platform

 The ``Chef::Platform`` class maps providers to platforms (and platform versions).
-At the beginning of every chef-client run, Ohai verifies the ``platform`` and ``platform_version`` attributes on each node.
-The chef-client then uses those values to identify the correct provider, build an instance of that provider, identify the current state of the resource, do the specified action, and then mark the resource as updated (if changes were made).
+At the beginning of every Chef Client run, Ohai verifies the ``platform`` and ``platform_version`` attributes on each node.
+The Chef Client then uses those values to identify the correct provider, build an instance of that provider, identify the current state of the resource, do the specified action, and then mark the resource as updated (if changes were made).

 For example: